-If you are rather “hotel” or just a private room then Hotelscombined is usually our first choice.
-It is not a booking site in itself, but a comparator.
+If you are rather “hotel” or just a private room then Hotelscombined or Booking are usually our first choice.
+Hotelscombined is not a booking site in itself, but a comparator.
 It allows you to choose dates and then choose a hotel and then you get an overview of the sites where you can book it and at what price.

 Learn Spanish in Bolivia

 When we arrived in South America we decided to take Spanish courses in Quito, and frankly this is probably one of the best decisions of our trip!
 Before arriving we had absolutely no knowledge of Spanish and thanks to the courses we were able to acquire the basic vocabulary that allowed us to communicate fluently with the locals!
 It changed our journey!!!!!!